-Heading to the Iowa River Bridge.
+Approaching the Iowa River bridge.

-The Iowa City Rock Island station.
+The Iowa City Rock Island station built in 1898.

 The eastbound photo runby of the back of the train.
-You judge it?
+You judge it.

 The train crossed the Cedar River.

-Dave Smetko and Nathan whom I visited with in their coach.
+Dave Smetko and Nathan, whom I visited with in their coach.

 Heading for the Mississippi River and Illinois.

-The train crossed the Mississippi River.
+Crossing the Mississippi River.